swainshashwat/Bata-Tu-Bata/README.md

-# Khatti: A Tech Discussion Forum :construction::construction::construction: ( under Construction )
+# Khatti: A Tech Discussion Forum
 A Discussion Forum developed using the *Django* framework.

 # How to get started